Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 ## Agile Development Process

 ### GitHub Projects

-GitHub Projects was employed as an Agile tool for this project.
-By using the appropriate tags, and creating and assigning issues to the project, it was adapted to work effectively.
+This project utilized GitHub Projects as an Agile tool.
+Although not a dedicated tool, it was customized with appropriate tags, project creation, and issue assignments to fit the project's needs.

+The tool was used to visualize the development progress of the project by mapping user stories onto a basic Kanban board.
+It enabled me to identify the work backlog and to move tasks across the board as they were being worked on, tested, and signed off upon completion.

+### MoSCoW Prioritization
+Prior to prioritizing and implementing the Epics, I broke them down into smaller stories using a decomposition approach.
+This method enabled me to apply the MoSCoW prioritization and labels to the individual user stories within the Issues tab

 * **Must have** = Guaranteed delivery.
-* * **Could have** =  has small impact if left out.
+* **Could have** =  has small impact if left out.
-* * **Bug**
+* **Bug**
 * **Enhancement** = To make to site more user friendly.

-* The development progress of the project was mapped out using user stories through a basic Kanban board.
-This allowed me to visualize the backlog of work that needed to be completed and move tasks across as I worked on them before testing and signing off on them to indicate completion.
-Furthermore, MoSCoW Prioritization was implemented to prioritize the tasks based on their importance.
-* img

-### MoSCoW Prioritization
-Before prioritizing and implementing the Epics, I decomposed them into smaller stories.
-This approach allowed me to apply the MoSCoW prioritization and labels to the user stories within the Issues tab.
+## Testing

 # Tools & Technologie Used in this project